benjamin-recht/benjamin-recht.github.io/_posts/2018-02-14-reinforce.md

 \end{align*}
 $$

-Hence the REINFORCE algorithm is a general purpose algorithm:
+And hence the following is a general purpose algorithm for maximizing rewards with respect to parametric distributions:

 1. Choose some initial guess $\vartheta_0$ and stepsize sequence $\{\alpha_k\}$.
 Set $k=0$.
 2. Sample $u_k$ i.i.d., from $p(u;\vartheta_k)$.
 3. Set $\vartheta_{k+1} = \vartheta_k + \alpha_k R(u_k) \nabla \log p(u_k;\vartheta_k)$.
 4. Increment $k=k+1$ and go to step 2.

-This seems weird: we get a stochastic gradient, but the function we cared about optimizing---$R$---is only accessed through function evaluations.
+The algorithm in this form is called REINFORCE.
+It seems weird: we get a stochastic gradient, but the function we cared about optimizing---$R$---is only accessed through function evaluations.
 We never compute gradients of $R$ itself.
 So is this algorithm any good?

 It depends on what you are looking for.
 If you're looking for something to compete with gradients, no. It's a terrible algorithm.
 If you're looking for an algorithm to compete with a finite difference approximation to $R$ then... it's still a terrible algorithm.
 But the math is cute.